XRPLF/xrpl-dev-portal/content/concepts/consensus-network/amendments/contribute-code-flow.md

 ---
 # Contribute Code to the XRP Ledger

-The software that powers the XRP Ledger is open-source, so anyone can download, modify, extend, or explore it.
-If you want to contribute code, it's important to work with the community in defining the specifications of your changes and testing the code before adding it to `rippled`.
+The software that powers the XRP Ledger is open source.
+Anyone can download, modify, extend, or explore it.
+If you want to contribute code, it's important to work with the community to define the specifications of your changes and test the code before adding it to `rippled`.

 ## XRP Ledger Standards